Katsura Imperial Villa (2)

 from Gapparo

-If possible, I want to visit there again someday.
+If possible, I would love to visit again someday.

 Comments